Vanuatu passport: Capital Investment Immigration Plan (CIIP)

 The CIIP was initially proposed by Vanuatu Registry Services Limited (Deputy Commissioner of the Vanuatu Financial Services Commission) in early 2012 and fully adopted by the Government of Vanuatu in April 2014.
 The objective of the plan is to create local jobs, stimulate the economy and keep the national budget balanced.
 The citizenship is for life, and does not require visiting Vanuatu.

 To facilitate and attract overseas investors, Vanuatu has passed and enacted all necessary legislation and regulations, changing its constitution to recognise dual citizenship, which was not recognised until the constitution was changed by a two-thirds majority of Parliament in December 2012.

 CIIP is managed exclusively by VRS and is marketed and sold by a wide group of carefully selected agents.
 Since the programme started running, Vanuatu has continued to offer citizenship to those who are qualified and who have donated a significant amount of capital into their economy.
 Vanuatu provides citizenship for 260,000 US dollars per person which is under the CIIP.
 Such citizens do not have a right to vote or run for public office.

 Vanuatu Economic Rehabilitation Program (VERP)

-The citizenships being provided under the VERP Program are part of a fast track citizenship program which is totally legal and follows an approved and legislated process.
-Several successful applicants have been approved and received their Citizenship Certificates as well as passports already.
+The citizenships being provided under the VERP Program are part of a fast track citizenship program.
 It is a cooperative program that involves the Vanuatu Citizenship Commission, the Immigration Department, the State Law Office, Finance Intelligence Unit, the Vanuatu Investment Promotion Authority, the Vanuatu Financial Services Commission (in the case of formation of companies), the Ministry of Internal Affairs and the Prime Minister's Office as the Minister responsible for Citizenship.